-Description of Progress or Success: Nature's Remedy has been able to provide a transportation support option for employees in areas of disproportionate impact.
-Nature's Remedy has successfully offered any necessary accommodations to individuals coming from areas of disproportionate impact.
+Description of Progress or Success: Nature's Remedy has successfully offered any necessary accommodations to individuals coming from areas of disproportionate impact.
 Nature's Remedy is committed to providing transportation for employees who do not have transportation available.
 We provide our employees with a transportation template to execute so that we can accommodate any transportation needs.

 Description of Progress or Success: Nature's Remedy was able to meet our goal of instituting a hiring practice that prioritizes the hiring of individuals from areas of disproportionate impact.
 Nature's Remedy has done so by employing a targeted recruiting strategy utilizing local media that specifically serves Taunton, New Bedford, Fall River and Worcester.
-Nature's Remedy advertised for employment in the Taunton Gazette, which serves Taunton and New Bedford among other areas, the Herald News that serves Fall River and the Worcester Telegram.
+Nature's Remedy advertised for employment in the Lowell Sun for positions at its Tyngsborough and Millbury locations.